-Users notice congestion when voice "breaks up" during a call.
+Users notice congestion when audio "breaks up" during a call.
 Congestion can occur anywhere on the network, for example, at an overloaded LAN (local or remote), at an overloaded router or firewall, or within an overloaded internet.
-Because voice packets are only significant during a conversation, IP networks respond to congestion by discarding the data packets they can't accommodate.
+Because voice packets are only significant during a conversation, IP networks respond to congestion by discarding data packets they cannot accommodate.
 Resending or delaying packets is not an effective solution.